Types of Men's Shoes

 Men’s boots are perfect for cold, wet weather and may be worn in the city or in the countryside.

-Even though men’s boots could be generally categorized as lace-up shoes, they’re available in many different varieties, with many different kinds of closures: from hook-and-eye to zippers, button tabs to simple slip-on boots with straps.
+Even though men’s boots could be generally categorized as lace-up shoes, they’re available in many different varieties, with many different kinds of closures from hook-and-eye to zippers and button tabs to simple slip-on boots with straps.